compare

 Kate-Graduation-BW

-Kate, Swinburne Online graduate
+Sam, Swinburne Online Student.

-23.2% ▴
+13.3% ▴

 Young University Rankings 2024

-We’re ranked 24th for the Young University Rankings 2024 – a list the world’s best universities that are 50 years old or younger.
+We’re ranked 24th for the Young University Rankings 2024 – a list of the world’s best universities that are 50 years old or younger.

-Kate, Swinburne Online graduate
+Sam, Swinburne Online Student.

-23.2% ▴
+13.3% ▴

-We’re ranked 24th for the Young University Rankings 2024 – a list the world’s best universities that are 50 years old or younger.
+We’re ranked 24th for the Young University Rankings 2024 – a list of the world’s best universities that are 50 years old or younger.

 Young University Rankings 2024